papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/xcm/asset-transfer-api/reference.md

 	`destChainId` ++"string"++ <span class="required" markdown>++"required"++</span>

-	ID of the destination chain ('0' for Relay chain, other values for parachains)
+	ID of the destination chain ('0' for relay chain, other values for parachains)

 	---